kafka-learn/kafka-doc/docs/documentations/kafka_streams/develop/dsl-api.md

 * **从其他工具迁移过来：**您正在从那些提供强制性API的其他流处理技术中迁移过来，并且将一些旧代码迁移到Processor API比立即完全迁移到DSL更快或更容易。

-Transformation	Description
-Process
+* **Transformation**

+    * **Process**

-KStream -> void
+        * KStream -> void

+	        * **Description**

-Terminal operation.
-Applies a Processor to each record. process() allows you to leverage the Processor API from the DSL. (details)
+                **Terminal operation.** Applies a `Processor` to each record. `process()` allows you to leverage the [Processor API](http://kafka.apache.org/11/documentation/streams/developer-guide/processor-api.html#streams-developer-guide-processor-api) from the DSL. ([details](http://kafka.apache.org/11/javadoc/org/apache/kafka/streams/kstream/KStream.html#process-org.apache.kafka.streams.processor.ProcessorSupplier-java.lang.String...-))

-This is essentially equivalent to adding the Processor via Topology#addProcessor() to your processor topology.
+                This is essentially equivalent to adding the `Processor` via `Topology#addProcessor()` to your [processor topology](http://kafka.apache.org/11/documentation/streams/concepts.html#streams-concepts-processor-topology).

-An example is available in the javadocs.
+                An example is available in the [javadocs](http://kafka.apache.org/11/javadoc/org/apache/kafka/streams/kstream/KStream.html#process-org.apache.kafka.streams.processor.ProcessorSupplier-java.lang.String...-).

-Transform
+    * **Transform**

-KStream -> KStream
+        * KStream -> KStream

+	        * **Description**

-Applies a Transformer to each record. transform() allows you to leverage the Processor API from the DSL. (details)
+                Applies a `Transformer` to each record. `transform()` allows you to leverage the [Processor API](http://kafka.apache.org/11/documentation/streams/developer-guide/processor-api.html#streams-developer-guide-processor-api) from the DSL. ([details](http://kafka.apache.org/11/javadoc/org/apache/kafka/streams/kstream/KStream.html#transform-org.apache.kafka.streams.kstream.TransformerSupplier-java.lang.String...-))

-Each input record is transformed into zero, one, or more output records (similar to the stateless flatMap).
+                Each input record is transformed into zero, one, or more output records (similar to the stateless `flatMap`).
 The Transformer must return null for zero output.
 You can modify the record’s key and value, including their types.

-Marks the stream for data re-partitioning: Applying a grouping or a join after transform will result in re-partitioning of the records.
-If possible use transformValues instead, which will not cause data re-partitioning.
+                **Marks the stream for data re-partitioning:** Applying a grouping or a join after `transform` will result in re-partitioning of the records.
+If possible use `transformValues` instead, which will not cause data re-partitioning.

-transform is essentially equivalent to adding the Transformer via Topology#addProcessor() to your processor topology.
+                `transform` is essentially equivalent to adding the `Transformer` via `Topology#addProcessor()` to your [processor topology](http://kafka.apache.org/11/documentation/streams/concepts.html#streams-concepts-processor-topology).

-An example is available in the javadocs.
+                An example is available in the [javadocs](http://kafka.apache.org/11/javadoc/org/apache/kafka/streams/kstream/KStream.html#transform-org.apache.kafka.streams.kstream.TransformerSupplier-java.lang.String...-).

-Transform (values only)
+    * **Transform (values only)**

-KStream -> KStream
+        * KStream -> KStream

+	        * **Description**

-Applies a ValueTransformer to each record, while retaining the key of the original record. transformValues() allows you to leverage the Processor API from the DSL. (details)
+                Applies a `ValueTransformer` to each record, while retaining the key of the original record. `transformValues()` allows you to leverage the [Processor API](http://kafka.apache.org/11/documentation/streams/developer-guide/processor-api.html#streams-developer-guide-processor-api) from the DSL. ([details](http://kafka.apache.org/11/javadoc/org/apache/kafka/streams/kstream/KStream.html#transformValues-org.apache.kafka.streams.kstream.ValueTransformerSupplier-java.lang.String...-))

                 Each input record is transformed into exactly one output record (zero output records or multiple output records are not possible).
-The ValueTransformer may return null as the new value for a record.
+The `ValueTransformer` may return `null` as the new value for a record.

-transformValues is preferable to transform because it will not cause data re-partitioning.
+                `transformValues` is preferable to `transform` because it will not cause data re-partitioning.

-transformValues is essentially equivalent to adding the ValueTransformer via Topology#addProcessor() to your processor topology.
+                `transformValues` is essentially equivalent to adding the `ValueTransformer` via `Topology#addProcessor()` to your [processor topology](http://kafka.apache.org/11/documentation/streams/concepts.html#streams-concepts-processor-topology).

-An example is available in the javadocs.
+                An example is available in the [javadocs](http://kafka.apache.org/11/javadoc/org/apache/kafka/streams/kstream/KStream.html#transformValues-org.apache.kafka.streams.kstream.ValueTransformerSupplier-java.lang.String...-).

 The following example shows how to leverage, via the ```KStream#process()``` method, a custom ```Processor``` that sends an email notification whenever a page view count reaches a predefined threshold.